EDaoren/card-tab/README_EN.md

 2. Open Chrome and go to `chrome://extensions/`
 3. Enable "Developer mode" in the top right
 4. Click "Load unpacked" and select the extension folder
-5. Open a new tab to see Quick Nav Tab in action
+5. Open a new tab to see Card Tab in action

 ## Quick Start